po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/04-Stu_Git/README.md

-# 📖 Create a New Github Repository
+# 📖 Create a New GitHub Repository

 Work with a partner to implement the following user story:

-* As a developer, I want to create a new Github repository and add an HTML file to it.
+* As a developer, I want to create a new GitHub repository and add an HTML file to it.

 ## Acceptance Criteria